-NO SP-1 SP-2 SP-3 SP-4 Acneld Bcneld Ccneld
+NO 5P-1 5P-2

+5P-3

 If a selection other than NO is chosen, then the value of the setpoint being programmed ("n") will track the entered selection's value.
-Tracking means that when the selection's value is changed, the "n" setpoint value will also change (or follow) by the same amount.
+Tracking means that when the selection's value is changed (in the Quick Programming Mode), the "n" setpoint value will also change (or follow) by the same amount.